-Apply knowledge of mathematics, natural science, computing and engineering fundamentals, and an engineering specialisation to defined and applied engineering procedures, processes, systems or methodologies.
+Apply knowledge of mathematics, natural science, engineering fundamentals and an engineering specialisation as specified to wide practical procedures and practices.

-• As for Graduate Attribute 1.
+As for Graduate Attribute 1.

-Range statement: Mathematics, natural science and engineering sciences are applied in formal analysis and modelling of engineering situations, and for reasoning about and conceptualising engineering problems.
+Range statement: Mathematics, natural science and engineering sciences are applied in analysis and modelling of engineering situations and for reasoning about and solving well-defined engineering problems.